On Air Now

-As the Guns N' Roses rocker celebrates his birthday, we delve into the reason why he first chose his iconic headgear.
+As the Guns N' Roses rocker celebrates his birthday this week, we delve into the reason why he first chose his memorable headgear.

-Through the splits, bust ups and line-up changes over the years, no rocker's look has become more iconic than that of the Paradise City guitarist and his famous hat.
+Through the splits, bust ups and line-up changes over the years, no rocker's look has become more iconic than that of the Guns N' Roses guitarist and his famous hat.

 In fact, when it comes to performing on stage over the last three decades, the rocker has barely been seen without it...

 Unless he's bashing out an epic guitar solo outside a church in the desert of course!